 The 100 Cols is not a race and there is no such thing as a time record.
 Every participant gives her or his best and wins his or her own contest.
 We strongly advise to ride the cols at a safe speed, you are sure to be able to maintain until the top.
 Do not let others impose your speed.

 We will not collaborate in records, and will not publish times taken by individual riders to complete the tour.
-Moreover it is hard to speak of a record, knowing the route changes every 2 years.The only records we recognize are these:
+Moreover it is hard to speak of a record, knowing the route changes every 2 years, and riders do not share the same circumstances.The only records we recognize are these:

 It is recommended to have a good travel insurance.